SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ## Takeaways

-✅  Understand concept of Dead Message Queues
+✅  Understand concept of Dead Message Queues<br>
-✅  Understand how to use SAP BPA to process Dead Messages ✅  Understand how to use an iFlow with an Event for transformations ✅  Understand how to setup a Rest Delivery Point
+✅  Understand how to use SAP BPA to process Dead Messages<br>
+✅  Understand how to use an iFlow with an Event for transformations<br>
+✅  Understand how to setup a Rest Delivery Point<br>

 ![Soly Image Caption](img/soly.gif)